bufbuild-ru/docs/blog/connect-a-better-grpc/index.md

   - - meta
     - name: "twitter:card"
       content: "summary_large_image"

-hero:
-  name: "Connect: A better gRPC"
-  tagline: "June 1, 2022"
 ---

+# Connect: A better gRPC

 Today we're releasing Connect, a slim framework for building browser and gRPC-compatible HTTP APIs.
 Connect is production-ready — focused, simple, and debuggable — and it's fully compatible with gRPC clients and servers.
 If you're frustrated by the complexity and instability of today's gRPC libraries, we think you'll find Connect a breath of fresh air. [**connect-go**](https://github.com/connectrpc/connect-go) **is available now under an Apache 2 open source license, and documentation is available on** [**connectrpc.com**](https://connectrpc.com/)**.** We'll release Connect for TypeScript soon, with more languages to follow.